Small claims cases in Burleson County are heard in front of the justice of the peace for Burleson County.

 Burleson County Court Clerk

-We recommend contacting the Burleson County court clerk before proceeding down to the courthouse to file your action.
+The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Burleson County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.
+Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 Do I need A Lawyer?